Drug Abuse Counselling in Wolverhampton and Wombourne.

 - You are starting to experience more severe withdrawal symptoms when you are without your drug such as nausea, depression or anxiety

 - You feel “powerless” to keep the amount of drugs you’re using to a level you can control

 - Your primary focus has shifted to drug abuse and you may have quit doing the things you used to enjoy such as socialising or keeping fit

 If you demonstrate any of these behaviours then we strongly recommend that in the first instance you consult your GP before you talk to us about how we could help you.

 Once you’re ready to face the truth about your drug abuse problem then you have already taken the first important step towards solving the problem and can move towards seeking a solution.

 Whichever recovery option you decide to take, being honest with yourself and obtaining the help and support of friends and family can undoubtedly help you to make the move to a drug free life.

 Counselling for Drug Abuse

-We are able to offer two main types of help for drug abuse problems, CBT (Cognitive Behavioural Therapy) and the Thrive Programme, both of which will involve approximately 10 sessions of work held once a week here at the clinic in Wombourne.
+We are able to offer two main types of help for drug abuse problems, CBT (Cognitive Behavioural Therapy) and the Changing Limiting Beliefs Programme, both of which will involve approximately 10 sessions of work held once a week here at the clinic in Wombourne.